-Sources: California Employment Development Department Labor Market Info; U.S. Bureau of Labor Statistics, May 2020 State Occupational Employment and Wage Estimates; WECA graduate interviews
+Sources: California Employment Development Department Labor Market Information; U.S. Bureau of Labor Statistics; WECA graduate interviews

-Why Consider the Electrician or Low Voltage Technician Career Path?
+Why Consider the electrician or low voltage technician Career Path?
 The electrician or low voltage technician career path can be a successful and rewarding choice.
-Career training is affordable --or completely sponsored--and should not require taking on student debt.
-For those who enjoy working with both their heads and their hands, prefer new environments to going into an office, and have good spatial abilities, it could be a great
+Career training is affordable -- or completely sponsored -- and should not require taking on student debt.
+For those who enjoy working with both their heads and their hands, prefer new environments to going into an office, and have good spatial abilities, it could be a great fit.

-Careers in the trades: A career as an electrician or low voltage technician is a respected and needed profession in our modern and increasingly connected world.
+Careers in the trades: a career as an electrician or a low voltage technician is a respected and needed profession in our modern and increasingly connected world.
 Many in the skilled trades are retiring, and demand is high for a new generation of highly skilled and trained women and men to replace them.

-Electricians and Low Voltage Technicians make good salaries for their skilled training and experience.
+Electricians and low voltage technicians make good salaries for their skilled training and experience.
 Many work for contractors and others own contracting businesses themselves.
-They in turn provide employment and on-the-job training for employees and apprentices.
+They in turn provide employement and on-thejob training for employees and apprentices.
 Electricians and low voltage technicians play an important role in building their communities.